Does the Bible Forbid Polygamy?

 The Problem Stated

-Since the Bible doesn’t directly say that polygamy is prohibited, many presume that it is not forbidden in Scripture.
-There are serious problems with drawing that conclusion.
+The Bible doesn’t directly use the word “polygamy” when it prohibits what the word stands for.
+The absence of that word in our translations of the original Bible texts is no argument that God approves of it.
 If marriage is explicitly defined in Scripture, and if that definition limits it to one man and one woman joined together to become one (in the sense mentioned in Genesis 2:24) then “polygamy” isn’t a marriage at all.
 It would be more directly addressed in different terms, and it is.

 There are several lines of reasoning in the Bible that converge to make it clear that monogamy is the only true definition of marriage as defined in Scripture.
 Therefore it’s the only marriage recognized in the eyes of God.